abhiram-ar/aicademy-backend/README.md

 - Contributing
 - License

+## Introduction
+AIcademy is an LMS platform similar to Udemy, where students can access high-quality courses at affordable rates, and teachers can earn by selling their courses.
+AIcademy acts as a bridge between teachers and students, offering unique AI features to enhance the learning experience.

 ## Features
 - Authentication: Secure stateless authentication and authorization using JWT.
 - AI Preprocessing: Utilizes advanced AI models for preprocessing video for AI services.